gmickel/CodeWhisper/README.md

 ## 🔧 Configuration

-Create a `.codewhisperrc` file in your project root for custom configurations.
-For more details on configuration options, check [CUSTOMIZATION.md](CUSTOMIZATION.md).
+For more details on custom templates, extending CodeWhisper, and integrating with other tools, check [CUSTOMIZATION.md](CUSTOMIZATION.md).

 ## 📚 API